FedeDP/Clight/README.md

 Consequently, on not X environments, gamma correction tool gets autodisabled.

 As [clightd](https://github.com/FedeDP/Clightd#devel-info) getgamma function properly supports only 50-steps temperature values (ie if you use "setgamma 6000" and then getgamma, it will return 6000.
 If you use setgamma 4578, getgamma won't return exactly it; it will return 4566 or something similar.), do not set in your conf not-50-multiple temperatures.
-Moreover, since there is still no standard way to deal with gamma correction on wayland, it is only supported on X11.
-If you run clight from wayland or from a tty, gamma support will be automatically disabled.
+Moreover, since there is still no standard way to deal with gamma correction on wayland, it is only supported on X11: if you run clight from wayland or from a tty, gamma support will be automatically disabled.

 ## Other info
 You can only run one clight instance per-user: if a clight instance is running, you cannot start another full clight instance.
-Obviously you can still invoke "clight -c" from a terminal/shortcut/clight desktop file to make a fast capture/screen brightness calibration.
 This is achieved through a clight.lock file placed in current user home.

 Every functionality in clight is achieved through a "module".
 An inter-modules dependencies system has been created ad-hoc to ease development of such modules.
-This way, it does not matter modules' init calls sorting; moreover, each module can be easily disabled if not needed (eg: when --no-gamma option is passed.)
+This way, it does not matter modules' init calls sorting; moreover, each module can be easily disabled if not needed/desired.

 ## Build instructions:
 Build and install: